 - Traditional IRAs (Roth IRAs are not eligible)

-You Need at Least $50,000 in Your Retirement Account
+At Least $50,000 in Retirement Savings

-Your Retirement Account Can’t Be From a Current Employer
+Retirement Account Not From a Current Employer

 2. Request a Free Consultation With a ROBS Provider